hissssst/pathex/guides/tutorials/lenses.md

 # Lenses tutorial

-This guide will show you how to create powerful lenses using `Pathex.Lenses` module

-## Why

-`Pathex.Lenses` module provides functions and macro for creating lenses which can work with collections, do pattern-matching and solve common problems in an elegant and reusable way

-## Common tasks

-Here we will take a look at common tasks in nested data structure manipulation
+This guide will show you how to create powerful lenses using `Pathex.Lenses` module.
+Here we will take a look at common tasks in nested data structure manipulation which can be solved using `Pathex.Lenses`.

-### For all values in collection
+## For all values in collection

 What if we need to update all values in the collection matching specific pattern?